 For comparison, we also include the results that would have been achieved with \textit{a priori} knowledge of the data, that is, the work saved when the 95\% recall target was actually reached.
 In a live systematic review, reviewers would never know when this had been reached, but these are the work savings most often reported in machine learning for systematic review screening studies.

+Both the random sampling and the ranked sampling criteria achieve the target threshold of 95\% in more than 95\% of cases.

+That this is greater than 95\% is accounted for by the fact that random sampling sometimes begins after the target has been achieved, in which case the null hypothesis would be \text{a priori} impossible.

-Both the random sampling and the pseudorandom sampling criteria achieve the target threshold of 95\% in more than 95\% of cases.
-In fact, the pseudorandom sampling criterion outperforms the random sampling criterion with respect to both recall and work savings, saving a mean of 17\% of the work compared to 15\%, and missing the target in only 0.95\% compared to 3.29\% of cases.
-In theory, the pseudorandom sampling criteria is conservative if the assumption holds that documents chosen by machine learning are not less likely to be relevant than those chosen at random.
+The ranked quasi-sampling criterion outperforms the random sampling criterion with respect to both recall and work savings, saving a mean of 17\% of the work compared to 15\%, and missing the target in only 0.95\% compared to 3.29\% of cases.
+In theory, the ranked sampling criteria is conservative if the assumption holds that documents chosen by machine learning are not less likely to be relevant than those chosen at random.
 Based on our experiments, this assumption seems reasonable, and accounts for the higher recall.
-Because the pseudorandom sampling criterion can flexibly choose its sample, whereas the random criterion has to wait for a random sample to be triggered, the criterion is also triggered earlier, as it can make use of more data.
+Because the ranked quasi-sampling criterion can flexibly choose its sample, whereas the random criterion has to wait for a random sample to be triggered, the criterion is also triggered earlier, as it can make use of more data.
 This accounts for the higher work savings.

 The baseline sampling criteria (Figure \ref{fig:bir}) misses the 95\% recall target in 39.67\% of cases, while the most common work saving is 0\%.
 This is in line with our expectations that, due to random sampling error, the expected number of documents will often be over-estimated or under-estimated, resulting in zero work savings or poor recall.